Ieuanoh/SportingChance/content/contact.md

 title = "Contact Us"
 [[page_sections]]
 email = "admin@sportingchanceproject.co.uk"
-form_text = "Please use the form below to send us a message relating to your enquiry.
-If you'd like to contact us directly, further information is available in the footer" template = "contact-form"
+form_text = "Please use the form below to send us a message.
+If you'd like to contact us directly, further information is available in the footer." template = "contact-form"

 +++